Please follow the steps below to set up your Netgear Nighthawk RAX50.

 Note: If Band Steering is turned OFF, you will see separate 2.4GHz and 5GHz settings, and your devices will not automatically switch between the 5GHz/2.4GHz Wi-Fi networks depending on the best available signal. - Make sure that MLO Enable is toggled ON.

-Note: This feature allows devices to simultaneously connect to and use multiple frequency bands for increased speeds and improved reliability.
+Note: This feature allows devices to simultaneously connect to and use multiple frequency bands for increased speeds and improved reliability. - Make sure that Wi-Fi Enable is toggled ON.

 - Make sure that Hide Wi-Fi Networkis toggled OFF.
 If the Wi-Fi network is hidden, then your Wi-Fi network name(s) won't show up in the list of available networks when you try to connect.